DBrider3/DBrider3/README.md

 Service/manager API servers based on Python-Django REST Framework B2B service platform operation 🌱

-🌱 I am currently working as a co-founder at Humaner AI.  🌱

 <!--
 **DBrider3/DBrider3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.